-3 Capital spending by category is designed to meet both defined customer preferences and4 distribution system requirements.

-5 During the five-year period, SLHI is strategically planning to make leveled investments in 6 distribution infrastructure required for system sustainment, and in the short-term, intends to 7 concentrate on investing in general assets that support service reliability and customer 8 preferences.
-Therefore, the main investment drivers are in the areas of end of useful life of the 9 assets, business operational efficiently, reliability and customer preferences.
-Capital spending by 10 category is designed to meet both defined customer preferences and distribution system 11 requirements.

-System Access investments are planned on historical actual levels required to meet regulatory obligations for connections, upgrades and plant relocation driven by customers and third parties.
-SLHI expects that its system will continue to be able to accommodate the vast majority of requests for new load connections and for service upgrades.

-System Renewal investments are based on the requirements of asset replacement programs, mainly driven by pole replacement.
-Plans for replacements are based on consideration of age and condition of assets.
+- 3 Capital spending by category is designed to meet both defined customer preferences and - 4 distribution system requirements. - 5 During the five-year period, SLHI is strategically planning to make leveled investments in - 6 distribution infrastructure required for system sustainment, and in the short-term, intends to - 7 concentrate on investing in general assets that support service reliability and customer - 8 preferences.
+Therefore, the main investment drivers are in the areas of end of useful life of the - 9 assets, business operational efficiently, reliability and customer preferences.
+Capital spending by - 10 category is designed to meet both defined customer preferences and distribution system - 11 requirements. - 12 System Access investments are planned on historical actual levels required to meet regulatory - obligations for connections, upgrades and plant relocation driven by customers and third parties. - 14 SLHI expects that its system will continue to be able to accommodate the vast majority of requests - for new load connections and for service upgrades. - System Renewal investments are based on the requirements of asset replacement programs, mainly - driven by pole replacement.
+Plans for replacements are based on consideration of age and condition - 18 of assets.
 The proactive replacement of system components prior to failure will reduce costs associated with outage response and reactive replacement.
 Adjustments to the programs will be completed with gathering more detailed asset condition information and records.
+The annual

-The annual investments are leveled to ensure consistency throughout the planning process.
+3 investments are leveled to ensure consistency throughout the planning process.

-System Service spending is focused on system reliability improvement projects, which are based on outage considerations, system impact, smart grid upgrade scenarios and customer preferences.
-SLHI has not experienced any new connections of microFIT projects in two years with no small FIT projects on its system to date, with no anticipated projects in the current five-year plan, therefore there is no spending allocated to System Service.
-Furthermore, based on our last customer survey, when asked if there is anything particular customers would like us to do to improve our service to them, they have not indicated an appetite for increased spending on smart grid upgrades.
+4 System Service spending is focused on system reliability improvement projects, which are based on projects on its system to date, with no anticipated projects in the current five-year plan, therefore

+5 outage considerations, system impact, smart grid upgrade scenarios and customer preferences.

+6 SLHI has not experienced any new connections of microFIT projects in two years with no small FIT when asked if there is anything particular customers would like us to do to improve our service to them, they have not indicated an appetite for increased spending on smart grid upgrades.

-10 General Plant category is focused on ensuring that adequate tools as well as vehicle fleet 11 requirements are maintained in order to meet the day-to-day operations.
-Investments include the 12 equipment and physical plant assets that keep the distribution system in service.
-The largest line 13 items in this category include the purchases of new trucks, such as freightliners and bucket trucks.
-14 Items like computer hardware and software, office equipment, and small tools also fall under this 15 category.
+8 there is no spending allocated to System Service.
+Furthermore, based on our last customer survey, requirements are maintained in order to meet the day-to-day operations.
+Investments include the equipment and physical plant assets that keep the distribution system in service.
+The largest line items in this category include the purchases of new trucks, such as freightliners and bucket trucks.